beeper/themes/README.md

-# Community-built themes for Beeper Desktop
+# Dark Mode iMessage Theme for Beeper Desktop

 New theme by Pedro Werner (dark mode only)